-- (a) Employees shall submit their vacation requests to their supervisor on or before March 1st. - (b) An employee who does not exercise his/her seniority rights by the cut-off dates stipulated above, shall not be entitled to exercise those rights in respect to any vacation time previously selected by an employee with less seniority. - (c) Vacation schedules shall be posted no later than April 1st of each year.
-Once posted, shall not be changed except in cases of emergency with the mutual agreement of the Employer and employee.
+- (a) Employees shall submit their vacation requests to their supervisor on or before March 1st. - (b) An employee who does not exercise his/her seniority rights by the cut-off dates stipulated above, shall not be entitled to exercise those rights in respect to any vacation time previously selected by an employee with less seniority. - (c) Vacation schedules shall be posted no later than April 1st.
+Once posted, it shall not be changed except in cases of emergency, with the mutual agreement of the Employer and employee.